SamirTalwar/monospacedmonologues.com/content/posts/2015-04-14--design-patterns-in-the-21st-century-part-two.md

 This is part two of my talk, [Design Patterns in the 21st Century][].

-[Design Patterns in the 21st Century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html
+[design patterns in the 21st century]: http://talks.samirtalwar.com/design-patterns-in-the-21st-century.html

 ---

-This pattern is used *everywhere* in Java code, especially in more "enterprisey" code bases.
+This pattern is used _everywhere_ in Java code, especially in more "enterprisey" code bases.
 It involves an interface and an implementation.
 The interface looks something like this:

     public interface Bakery {
         Pastry bakePastry(Topping topping);